 Category: Seconded National Expert

-(Deadline is established intenally by the Commission/DG HR.
-Please check with your Permanent Representation / Diplomatic Mission of Non-Member Country / the EFTA Secretariat / IGO Administration to see if an alternate date preceding this date has been set)
+(Deadline is established internally by the Commission/DG HR.
+Please check with your Permanent Representation/Diplomatic Mission of Non-Member Country/IGO Administration to see if an alternate date preceding this date has been set.)

-Reference: JRC/F3: Institute for Energy and Transport - Energy Security Unit
+Reference: Institute for Environment and Sustainability - JRC/H/03

-As the Commission's in-house science service, the Joint Research Centre's mission is to provide EU policies with independent, evidence-based scientific and technical support throughout the whole policy cycle.
+As the Commission's in-house science service, the Joint Research Centre 's mission is to provide EU policies with independent, evidence-based scientific and technical support throughout the whole policy cycle.
 Working in close cooperation with policy Directorates-General, the JRC addresses key societal challenges while stimulating innovation through developing new methods, tools and standards, and sharing its know-how with the Member States, the scientific community and international partners.
 Key policy areas include: environment and climate change; energy and transport; agriculture and food security; health and consumer protection; information society and digital agenda; safety and security, including nuclear; all supported through a cross-cutting and multidisciplinary approach.
+With 7 Scientific Institutes, 3 Corporate Directorates and the DG/DDG Office, the JRC is located in 5 Member States (Belgium, Germany, Italy, the Netherlands and Spain).

 The following eligibility criteria are to be fulfilled by the candidate in order to be seconded to the Commission.
 Consequently, the candidate who does not fulfil one of them will be automatically eliminated from the selection process.